anandka/Learning/Kubernetes Revision.md

 ## Scheduling (Taint/Tolerations, Node Selector and Affinity)
 For considering scheduling one needs to think of taints & tolerance, node selector and node affinity/anti-affinity in one box.

-Because all of these compliment each other and you need to understand the behaviour well to understan how it works.
+Because all of these compliment each other and you need to understand the behaviour well to understand how it works.

 - Taint (This is only for/on nodes)
   - To accept pods with certain tolerance.